alh-industries/L4VvLLM-gemini/README.md

 - milestones
 - status... (kanban's buckets: To Do, In Progress, Backlog)
    - not an option when creating new Issues?
    - must assign to Project first; statuses are set at Project level
+   - == any single select or iteration field

+L4V project setup: [custom board layout](https://docs.github.com/en/issues/planning-and-tracking-with-projects/customizing-views-in-your-project/customizing-the-board-layout)
+- "Buckets"
+  - topmost level
+  - Single Select or Iteration Field

 <br>